devinkr/javascript-oop/README.md

 A new object created this way is sometimes called an 'instance' of type `Hero`.

-### You Do: Refactor Object Literals Using Constructors
+### We Do: Refactor Object Literals Using Constructors

 You're working for a car rental company called CarMeisters.
 Your code contains a whole bunch of objects like this: